 If you sustained severe injuries or your loved one was killed in any kind of an accident at a parking lot in Georgia, you should immediately seek legal representation.
-Balams Law Group helps clients in personal injury and wrongful death cases throughout the greater Atlanta metro area, including communities in Clayton County, Cobb County, DeKalb County, Fulton County, and Gwinnett County.
+The Balams Firm helps clients in personal injury and wrongful death cases throughout the greater Atlanta metro area, including communities in Clayton County, Cobb County, DeKalb County, Fulton County, and Gwinnett County.

-For a parking lot accident in Atlanta, call attorney Emanuel Balams.
-He works tirelessly to get the people he represents every last dollar that need and deserve.
-You can have him review your case and discuss your legal options with you by calling (404) 445-2005 today to take advantage of a completely free initial consultation.
+For a parking lot accident in Atlanta, call attorney ReShea Balams.
+She works tirelessly to get the people she represents every last dollar that need and deserve.
+You can have her review your case and discuss your legal options with you by calling (404) 445-2005 today to take advantage of a completely free initial consultation.

 Parking lot collisions are generally the result of one driver’s momentary inattention.
 Every case is different, and some motorists may have driven in an especially reckless manner.

 A few of the most common causes of these kinds of accidents include, but are not limited to:

 Collisions in parking facilities are not limited to involving just vehicles.
 Occasionally, a person will be struck by an automobile or suffer injuries in some other type of accident in a parking garage.

 Many of the same causes of vehicle-related accidents are also causes of pedestrian-related injuries.
 Additional causes may include, but are not limited to: